MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-windows-desktop-applications-cpp.md

    ![Screenshot of the Add New Item dialog box in Visual Studio 2017.
 Installed > Visual C plus plus is selected on the left and the C plus plus File option is highlighted.](../build/media/desktop-app-add-cpp-file-153.png "Add .cpp file to DesktopApp Project")

 Your project is now created and your source file is opened in the editor.
-To continue, skip ahead to [Create the code](#create-the-code).
+To continue, skip ahead to [The code](#the-code).

 ::: moniker-end